-Ten years ago, becoming an air courier was also a popular option for budget travellers: but very few airlines offer this service anymore.
-In the past it could take up to two weeks for a package to go through customs, unless it was accompanied by a person.
-Now companies like UPS have deals in place with airports and no longer need couriers.
+Ten years ago, becoming an air courier was also a popular option for budget travellers.
+However, very few airlines offer this service anymore.
+In the past, it could take up to two weeks for a package to go through customs, unless it was accompanied by a person.
+Today, many companies like UPS have deals in place with airports and no longer need couriers.
 There are still a few routes which operate courier tickets, but it’s a very competitive industry.

 You’re not the only one out there looking for cheap last minute flights.
 You can get the jump on other spontaneous travellers just by paying attention.